 We Three Kings “We Three Kings of Orient Are . . .”
 Is there anyone out there who doesn’t know this song?
 It’s easily the most familiar hymn associated with Epiphany, at least as it’s celebrated in the Western Church.
 I wrote more extensively about Epiphany itself in my post on Janauary 6th, the traditional date […]

 We can learn a lot from the faith of the Magi.
 How often do we, who have the full revelation of Jesus Christ and his Gospel, instead seek our own worldly agenda, following the example of miserable King Herod?

-Merry Christmas on this, the 12th Day of Christmas!
+The Christmas Tree, 5 January 2023 12th Day of Christmas Merry Christmas on this, the 12th Day of Christmas!
 Today is the last of my daily “Twelve Days of Christmas” posts.
-While today doesn’t mark the end of the Official Christmas Season®, we are nearing its end.
-In an earlier post I described the season as a series of ripples emanating from Christmas Day with decreasing […]
+While today doesn’t mark the end of the Official Christmas Season, we are nearing its end.
+In an earlier post, I described the season as […]

 Longfellow, who had very powerful incentives to turn to despair, instead created a poem that shows us that the joy of Christmas is not a denial of the brokenness of this world, but God’s answer to it.